 When and how

 Two online sessions for two different time zones:

-The 20th of October, at 9–12 CET (for those keeping European hours).
+The 24th of November, at 9–12 PTD (for those keeping West Coast hours).

-The 27th of October, at 9–12 PTD (for those keeping West Coast hours).
+The 27th of November, at 9–12 CET (for those keeping European hours).

 Cost per person is 2,900 SEK (excl.
 VAT), or 280 USD.

-Reserve a seat now by sending an email (there will be proper buttons soon) and letting me know which sessions you want to attend.
+Reserve a seat now by sending an email (there may be proper buttons at some point) and letting me know which sessions you want to attend.